aiidateam/aiida-core/docs/source/concepts/provenance.rst

 For what concerns data nodes, the base class (``Data``) is subclassed to provide functionalities specific to the data type and python methods to operate on it.
 Often, the name of the subclass contains the word “Data” appended to it, but this is not a requirement.
 A few examples:

-* :py:class:`~aiida.orm.nodes.Float`, :py:class:`~aiida.orm.nodes.Int`, :py:class:`~aiida.orm.nodes.Bool`, :py:class:`~aiida.orm.nodes.Str`, :py:class:`~aiida.orm.nodes.List`, ...
+* :py:class:`~aiida.orm.nodes.data.float.Float`, :py:class:`~aiida.orm.nodes.data.int.Int`, :py:class:`~aiida.orm.nodes.data.bool.Bool`, :py:class:`~aiida.orm.nodes.data.str.Str`, :py:class:`~aiida.orm.nodes.data.list.List`, ...
-* :py:class:`~aiida.orm.nodes.Dict`: represents a dictionary of key-value pairs - these are parameters of a general nature that do not need to belong to more specific data sub-classes
+* :py:class:`~aiida.orm.nodes.data.dict.Dict`: represents a dictionary of key-value pairs - these are parameters of a general nature that do not need to belong to more specific data sub-classes
-* :py:class:`~aiida.orm.nodes.StructureData`: represents crystal structure data (containing chemical symbols, atomic positions of the atoms, periodic cell for periodic structures, …)
+* :py:class:`~aiida.orm.nodes.data.structure.StructureData`: represents crystal structure data (containing chemical symbols, atomic positions of the atoms, periodic cell for periodic structures, …)
-* :py:class:`~aiida.orm.nodes.ArrayData`: represents generic numerical arrays of data (python numpy arrays)
+* :py:class:`~aiida.orm.nodes.data.array.array.ArrayData`: represents generic numerical arrays of data (python numpy arrays)
-* :py:class:`~aiida.orm.nodes.KpointsData`: represents a numerical array of k-points data, is a sub-class of :py:class:`~aiida.orm.nodes.ArrayData`
+* :py:class:`~aiida.orm.nodes.data.array.kpoints.KpointsData`: represents a numerical array of k-points data, is a sub-class of ``ArrayData``

 For more detailed information see :ref:`AiiDA data types <DataTypes>`.